 - Extra rubber above the toe box for toe-hooking, and

 - Durable but sticky rubber material on the toe, sole, and edges with smearing capability.

-If you would like to gain a super in-depth understanding of climbing shoe anatomy, vocabulary, and how certain design choices affect their performance, check out the Wandering Climber article: Best Beginner Climbing Shoes: The Ultimate List.
+If you would like to gain a super in-depth understanding of climbing shoe anatomy, vocabulary, and what to look for in beginner rock climbing shoes, check out the full article we have one it.